Latest Panthers News February 2026

 📊 MORE: Ranking Top All-Time Panthers Draft Picks

-This section will be updated after each game during the regular season.
+This section will be updated after each game.

-Last season, the Panthers ranked in the bottom half of the league in nearly every major offensive stat category.
-They averaged 6.2 yards per passing attempt and 4.6 yards per carry.
-Bryce Young threw nine interceptions, 15 touchdowns, and 2,403 yards in the 2024-25 season.
+Last season, the Panthers ranked in the bottom half of the league in nearly every major offensive category.
+They averaged 6.2 yards per pass attempt and 4.6 yards per carry.
+Bryce Young finished with 2,403 yards, 15 touchdowns, and nine interceptions in the 2024–25 season.
+Thanks to a boost from RB Rico Dowdle, the Panthers have had an impressive run game this season.

 🎁 MORE: North Carolina Sportsbook Promos

-In 2024, the Panthers' defense was one of the worst in the league.
-They had the worst point differential in NFL history, at -193, and set a record by allowing the most points in a single season, with a total of 534 points surrendered.
+In 2024, the Panthers’ defense was among the worst in the league.
+They posted the worst point differential in NFL history at -193 and set a record by allowing 534 points, the most ever in a single season.
+This year has been a different story, with a much-improved unit showing a more opportunistic defense in Carolina.

 Carolina Panthers Roster

-Let's take a look at how the Panthers' roster looks after the offseason as we head into Week 2.
+Let's take a look at how the Panthers' roster looks ahead of the playoffs.

 Quarterbacks